apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

 alt="Backlog Graph">

-Alerting is threshold based with frequent metrics checking.
-If a threshold is met, and continues for a certain amount of times, we will alert our internal Slack channels, or PagerDuty for immediate attention.
+The alerts are based on thresholds, and we frequently check metrics.
+If a threshold is met and continues for a certain amount of times, we alert our internal Slack channels or PagerDuty for immediate attention.
 We tune the alerting so that the accuracy is high.

-# Cost Optimization: Strategies and Tuning
+## Cost optimization strategies and tuning

-A major goal for us to move to a self managed streaming service is cost efficiency.
-We have achieved the goal by saving more than half of the cost by several minor tunings.
-We can see more room for improvements further.
+We also moved to a self-managed streaming service to improve cost efficiency.
+Several minor tunings have allowed us to reduce costs by half, and we have more opportunities for improvement.

-These are just a few tips in our journey so far:
+The following list includes a few tips that have helped us:

-1. Using GCS as Checkpointing storage.
+- Use Google Cloud Storage as checkpointing storage.
-2. Reducing the write frequency to GCS
+- Reduce the write frequency to Google Cloud Storage.
-3. Freedom to use different machine types.
-For example, in GCP N2D machines are 15% cheaper than N2 machines.
+- Use appropriate machine types.
+For example, in Google Cloud, N2D machines are 15% less expensive than N2 machines.
-4. Autoscaling tasks to use optimal resources while maintaining latency SLA (we will cover the details in Part 2)
+- Autoscale tasks to use optimal resources while maintaining the latency SLA.

-We describe more details for #1 and #2 related to checkpointing optimization as follows.
+The following sections provide more details about the first two tips.

-**Google Cloud Storage and Checkpointing**
+### Google Cloud Storage and checkpointing

-GCS serves as our checkpoint store due to its cost-effectiveness, scalability, and durability.
-When working with GCS, several design considerations and best practices can optimize scaling and performance:
+We use Google Cloud Storage as our checkpoint store because it is cost-effective, scalable, and durable.
+When working with Google Cloud Storage, the following design considerations and best practices can help you optimize scaling and performance:

-* Data partitioning methods like range partitioning, which divides data based on specific attributes, and hash partitioning, distributing data evenly using hash functions, are crucial.
+* Use data partitioning methods like range partitioning, which divides data based on specific attributes, and hash partitioning, which distributes data evenly using hash functions.
-* Avoiding sequential key names, especially timestamps, helps prevent hotspots and uneven data distribution; instead, introduce random prefixes for object distribution.
+* Avoid sequential key names, especially timestamps, to avoid hotspots and uneven data distribution.
+Instead, introduce random prefixes for object distribution.
-* Employing a hierarchical folder structure enhances data management and reduces the number of objects in a single directory.
+* Use a hierarchical folder structure to improve data management and reduce the number of objects in a single directory.
-* For small files, combining them into larger ones improves read throughput, while minimizing small files reduces inefficient storage use and metadata operations.
+* Combine small files into larger ones to improve read throughput.
+Minimizing the number of small files reduces inefficient storage use and metadata operations.

 ### Tune the frequency of writing to Google Cloud Storage